 Genre: Vocal Jazz

 Washington’s voice is extremely powerful, blending blues, pop and jazz instincts into a singular expression of mass appeal.
 The music that backs her up often matches her intensity, most notably on the extended version of “Blue Skies.”
-But I think it is the organ performance on “Am I Blue” that really steals the show.
-Wish it was given more prominence in the final mixdown.
+But I think the organ performance on “Am I Blue” really steals the show.

-Out of all LPs released in 1954, Satchmo’s tribute to the influential blues pioneer is by far the most fun.
+Out of all the albums released in 1954, Satchmo’s tribute to the influential blues pioneer is by far the most fun.
 In fact, this may be the most amusing and lighthearted album of the entire decade.

 Genre: Hard Bop

-For all my Max Roach praise, Art Blakey’s performance on his first Night at Birdland LP may rank equal to the best that Roach ever recorded.
-Clifford Brown, too, delivers passionate solos that are among the trumpeter’s signature works.
-But the proceedings are anchored by Horace Silver, the pianist who pens the concert’s two best tracks — “Split Kick” and “Quicksilver.”
-Like Jazz at Massey Hall or Ellington at Newport, Art Blakey’s Night at Birdland captures a rarified live atmosphere that translates perfectly to record.
+For all my Max Roach praise, Art Blakey’s performance on A Night at Birdland might even surpass the best work that Roach ever recorded.
+But the proceedings are anchored by Horace Silver, the pianist who pens the concert’s two best tracks: “Split Kick” and “Quicksilver.”
+Like Jazz at Massey Hall or Ellington at Newport, Art Blakey’s Night at Birdland captures a rarified concert atmosphere that translates perfectly to record.

 Genre: Hard Bop